snowyu/amforth/trunk/doc/source/TG/recipes/Interrupt-ISR.rst

 the index into the RAM based interrupt vector table.
 This table is identical to the atmega interrupt table in the flash except that it holds the XT of the forth words that will be started for the interrupt.

+.. seealso:: :ref:`Upload` to deal with the register names.